Last update: February 2021

-- Set up page caching – page caching also speeds up how quickly your server can respond.
-WP Rocket enables this automatically.
+- Set up page caching.
+Page caching speeds up how quickly your server can respond and reduces the server response times (TTFB).
+Did you know that WP Rocket enables this automatically?

-- Optimize your images – a lot of times, your LCP element will be an image, so optimizing your images will speed up your time.
-You can use Imagify to automatically optimize WordPress images.
+- Optimize your images.
+A lot of times, your LCP element will be an image.
+Optimizing your images will speed up your site and address PageSpeed recommendations such as “Properly size images”, “Defer offscreen images”, “Serve images in next-gen formats”, and “Efficiently encode images”.
+You can use Imagify to optimize WordPress images automatically.

-- Use server-level compression – using Gzip or Brotli compression will reduce the file size of your site, which speeds up LCP.
+- Use server-level compression.
+Using Gzip or Brotli compression will reduce your site’s file size, which speeds up LCP and addresses the “Enable text compression” recommendation.
 WP Rocket automatically enables Gzip compression.

-- Use preconnect for important resources – preconnect lets you establish important third-party connections early – you can learn more in our tutorial here.
+- Use preconnect for important resources.
+Preconnect lets you establish important third-party connections early and addresses the “Preload key requests” and “Preconnect to required origins” recommendations.
+You can learn more in our tutorial.

-- Use a content delivery network (CDN) for global audiences – if you have a global audience, a CDN can speed up your LCP time for visitors around the world.
-You can use our own RocketCDN service or a tool like Cloudflare.
+- Use a content delivery network (CDN) for global audiences.
+If you have a global audience, a CDN can speed up your LCP time for visitors around the world.
+It’s another effective way to reduce the Time to First Byte (TTFB).
+You can use our RocketCDN service.

-For the easiest way to implement most of these best practices, you can use WP Rocket.
-WP Rocket will automatically apply page caching and server-level compression as soon as you activate it, and it also includes other features to help you optimize your site’s code and performance, all of which improve your LCP time.
+The easiest way to implement most of these best practices is to use WP Rocket.
+WP Rocket will automatically apply page caching and server-level compression as soon as you activate it.
+It also includes other features to help you optimize your site’s code and performance, all of which improve your LCP time.